 Am I a candidate for a breast lift/mastopexy?

-- In general, if you are over 18 years of age and are in good health you are likely an excellent candidate for a breast lift/mastopexy.
-If you have lost a significant amount of breast tissue and wish to have more volume in your breast, for example after weight loss or pregnancy, you may also benefit from a breast augmentation in a procedure called an augmentation-mastopexy.
+- • In general, if you are over 18 years of age and are in good health you are likely an excellent candidate for a breast lift/mastopexy.
+If you have lost a significant amount of breast tissue and wish to have more volume in your breast, for example after weight loss or pregnancy, you may also benefit from an augmentation-mastopexy surgery, which includes both a breast lift and a breast augmentation in Chicago.
 Dr. Galiano will discuss this with you at your consultation.
 If you are obese, in poor health, are still nursing or have breast health issues then you are probably not a good candidate for a breast lift/mastopexy.

 How does Dr. Galiano perform a breast lift/mastopexy?